 2 – ¿Qué cosita es? / What thing is it?

 The game is great for practicing yes-no questions and all kinds of descriptive language.
-Here are several variations of the game and a Veo, veo song.
+Read about several variations of the game and a Veo, veo song.

 Tag has different names in different Spanish-speaking countries.
-In Mexico, it is called la traes which translates roughly as “you have it.”
+In Mexico, it is called la traes, which translates roughly as “you have it.”
 In Spain, it is called pilla-pilla or tú la llevas.
 In Argentina, tag is la mancha and in Peru las chapadas.
-Of course there are many variations of tag, but there are phrases used to play basic tag in Mexico.
+Of course there are many variations of tag, but these are the phrases used to play basic tag in Mexico.